nbfigueroa/sparseSVMLearning/README.md

 # sparseSVMLearning
 Multiple implementations for fast/efficient/sparse SVM learning.
-Also some data sparse coding toolboxes.
+Also some data sparse coding implementations.

-TODO: Fill-in description.

 ### Soft-Margin SVM learning
 To learn a standard SVM with the typical SMO-like optimization algorithm from [libSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) and do grid search with k-fold cross-validation, please download the [ML_toolbox](https://github.com/epfl-lasa/ML_toolbox) and add it to your MATLAB search path.
 The scripts to test this are: